From Earth to Infinity: The Art We’ve Launched into Space

 Reports vary on exactly how many pieces of art we as a species have sent into space.
 Art is so subjective that it could be argued that every satellite is a work of art.
 Have you seen the James Webb Space Telescope?
 Gorgeous.

-But we’re talking about acts of deliberate aesthetic where the form is at least as important as the function.
-If we draw that line, we can identify a few major pieces of art that have truly broken free of the surly bonds of Earth.
+But we’re talking about deliberate aesthetics, where form is just as important as function.
+With that distinction, we can identify a few major artworks that have truly broken free of the surly bonds of Earth.

 Moon Museum